chrisohaver/k8s_api/README.md

 ```
 type APIWatcher interface {
   # Informers should return list of functions that return an Kubernetes Object Informer, each mapped by watch name.
   # k8s_api will start each Informer on the API connection.
+If multipl plugins return an Informer func with the same name,
+  # the last plugin (per plugin execution order), will override the others.
   Informers() map[string]InformerFunc

   # SetIndexer should set the index passed to a local pointer to be used by the implementor.  k8s_api calls this function for *all* Informers
   # added by the implementor and other implementors via the Informers() function.
 This enables multiple plugins/implementors to share the same
-  # stores/indexes created by a single Informer.
+  # store/index managed by a single Informer.
   SetIndexer(string, cache.KeyListerGetter) error

   # SetHasSynced should set the HasSyncedFunc passed to a local function to be used by the implementor.
 Implement this if the plugin needs to